Anna May Wong: Legacy

 On January 22, 2020, a Google Doodle celebrated Wong, commemorating the 97th anniversary of the day The Toll of the Sea went into general release.

 In 2020, actress Michelle Krusiec played Wong in Ryan Murphy's Netflix drama series, Hollywood.
 The limited series tells an alternate history of Hollywood in the 1940s.
-Also in 2020, her life story was told as part of PBS's documentary Asian Americans.

-In 2021, the United States Mint announced that Wong would be among the first women depicted on the reverse of the quarter coin as a part of the American Women quarters series.
-When the quarters with her depicted on them went into circulation in 2022, Wong became the first Asian-American depicted on American coinage.
+Also in 2020, her life story was told as part of PBS's documentary Asian Americans.In 2021, the United States Mint announced that Wong would be among the first women depicted on the reverse of the quarter coin as a part of the American Women quarters series.
+When the quarters with her depicted on them went into circulation in 2022, Wong became the first Asian American depicted on American coinage.

-Li Jun Li has been cast in Damien Chazelle's film Babylon, playing a role inspired by Wong.
+In Damien Chazelle's film Babylon (2022), Li Jun Li played Lady Fay Zhu, a role inspired by Wong.

+In 2023, Mattel released a Barbie doll modeled on Wong in honor of Asian American and Pacific Islander Heritage Month.

+In 2024, a third full-length biography titled Not Your China Doll: The Wild and Shimmering Life of Anna May Wong by Katie Gee Salisbury was published.
+The book disputes theories advanced by Chan, Hodges, and other scholars that Wong was bisexual.Salisbury.
+"I've Got Beef with Yunte Huang.
+This Is My Diss Track."
+Half-Caste Woman.
+October 20, 2024.

 A biopic from Working Title Films is in development, with British actress Gemma Chan set to portray Wong.